From Device to Dynamics: An Iterative Architectural Framework for High-Performance Single-Photon Detection at Room Temperature: Discussion

 \subsubsection{Auxiliary Sources}

-\qquad Although nearly perfect sources can be obtained at room temperature \cite{DS2021Room}, indicating that auxiliary sources will not be a barrier, implementing the ESPD scheme may not require single photon sources.
-The key parameter $P$ represents the detection probability of the state $|1\rangle$ from the auxiliary path with an ideal SPD when the control signal input is non-vacuum, regardless of the exact number of photons or the presence of unwanted $|0\rangle$.
-Intuitively, multi-photon sources might even offer practical benefits over single-photon sources by providing more opportunities for detecting the required $|1\rangle$\footnote{Since the employment of the filter block, for a non-vacuum input of a controlled module, if the auxiliary multi-photon signal results in more state $|1\rangle$, then a positive report has a higher chance to be produced, which provides benefits since it enlarges $P$, while, if the auxiliary multi-photon signal adds state $|0\rangle$, then they will be filtered out, thus providing no effects.
+\qquad Although nearly perfect sources can be obtained at room temperature~\cite{DS2021Room}, indicating that auxiliary sources will not be a barrier, implementing the ESPD scheme may not require single-photon sources.
+The key parameter $P$ represents the detection probability of the state $|1\rangle$ from the auxiliary path with an ideal SPD when the control signal input is non-vacuum, which is a global parameter regardless of the exact number of photons or the presence of unwanted $|0\rangle$.
+Intuitively, multi-photon sources might even offer practical benefits over single-photon sources by providing more detection opportunities for the required state $|1\rangle$\footnote{Since the architecture incorporates a filter block, any additional $|0\rangle$ components will be filtered out.
+Therefore, for a non-vacuum input of a controlled module, if the auxiliary multi-photon signal results in more state $|1\rangle$, then a positive report has a higher chance to be produced, which provides benefits since it enlarges $P$, while, if the auxiliary multi-photon signal adds state $|0\rangle$, then they will be filtered out, thus providing no effects.
 Similarly, for a vacuum input of a controlled module, only $|0\rangle$ is added in auxiliary paths, which will be filtered out and thereby have no effect even if the source is multiple-photon.}.
 However, a rigorous formulation of this effect, including its impact on the controlled operations, remains an open problem and is left for future investigation.